noazlee/code_off/README.md

-# Code Battle - Real-time Competitive Programming Game
+# Code Duels - Real-time Competitive Programming Game

 A multiplayer competitive programming game where players battle by solving coding challenges in real-time.
 Players take damage when their opponent solves problems correctly, with harder problems dealing more damage.